I have a confession to make.

-The first time I shaved I used my dad’s shaving cream and razor.
-They did a pretty good job, so I kept using them, much to my dad’s puzzlement.
-He noticed his shaving creams and razors running out faster than usual and couldn’t figure out why!
+The first time I shaved, I stole my dad’s shaving cream and disposable (unused) razor.
+I didn’t see the point of buying my own when those were readily available for free.
+And, they did a pretty good job, so I kept using them, much to my dad’s puzzlement.
+He couldn’t figure out why his shaving cream and razors were running out much faster than usual!

 Do you use men’s or women’s shaving products?